fursaweb/fursaweb/README.md

 ---

-- 🌱 I’m currently learning React Native.
+- 🌱 I’m currently learning Node.js.
 - 🤔 I’m looking for new opportunities.
 - 💼 I'm open to freelancing projects.
 - 🎧 I'm a music geek and I collect vinyl records.